PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. note::
     **No movement**

-    If any portion of a sign includes a prominent moment of intended stillness (for instance, `MISS <https://asl-lex.org/visualization/?sign=miss>`_ or some productions of `ONE <https://asl-lex.org/visualization/?sign=one>`_), select the 'No movement' option.
+    If any portion of a sign includes a prominent moment of intended stillness (for instance, `MISS <https://asl-lex.org/visualization/?sign=miss>`_ or `ONE <https://www.handspeak.com/word/index.php?id=1554>`_), select the 'No movement' option.
 When applicable, this is the only selection within the module as it is mutually exclusive with all other movement options.

-    **Note: add that this can apply for only one portion of a sign which otherwise does have movement, which is what makes it useful above and beyond the sign type 'no movement' options.
-(Reference Morgan for 'hold' signs?)**
+This selection can apply for only one portion of a sign which otherwise does have movement, which is what makes it useful above and beyond the 'no movement' options in :ref:`sign_type_module`.

 Movement type options include: